MIC-DKFZ/HD-BET/readme.md

 ## How to use it

-Using HD_BET is straightforward.
+Using HD-BET is straightforward.
 You can use it in any terminal on your linux system.
 The hd-bet command was installed automatically.
-We provide CPU as well as GPU support.
-Running on GPU is a lot faster though and should always be preferred.
-Here is a minimalistic example of how you can use HD-BET (you need to be in the HD_BET directory)
+We provide GPU as well as MPS and CPU support.
+Running on GPU/MPS is a lot faster and should always be preferred.
+Here is a minimalistic example of how you can use HD-BET:

 ```bash
 hd-bet -i INPUT_FILENAME -o OUTPUT_FILENAME